eficode-academy/kubernetes-katas/configmaps-secrets.md

 It is an important part of creating a [Twelve-Factor Application](https://12factor.net/).

-This lets you change easily configuration depending on the environment (development, production, testing, etc.) and to dynamically change configuration at runtime.
+This lets you change configuration easily depending on the environment (development, production, testing, etc.) and to dynamically change configuration at runtime.

-A ConfigMap manifest looks like this in yaml:
+A ConfigMap manifest looks like this in YAML:

 ```yaml
 apiVersion: v1